-The main side effect of these basses is…since the strings are shorter, they are also floppier and have a somewhat darker sound.
+The main side downside of these basses is…since the strings are shorter, they are also floppier and have a somewhat darker sound.

 Extra long scale basses are mainly used on 5 or 6 string basses, as the added length is necessary for the lower B string.

-Another advanced option that some bass players may transition to (after many years of experience)…
+Another advanced option that some players transition to (after many years of experience)…is fretless basses.

-In order to play a certain note that will be in-tune with the rest of the song.
+In order to only play notes that are in-tune with all the rest.

-- because it is much harder to get the hang of…
+- It’s much harder to get the hang of

-- because vast majority of popular music is played on a fretted bass
+- The vast majority of popular music is played on fretted basses

 - Fender Precision Bass (P-Bass)